Dheerajkk3/aws-sysops-study/README.md

 - Users use SQL as querying language because the data is inserted in tables.

-- The following are RDS Engines
+- The following are RDS DB Engines

   - Postgres